Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Introduction

-To the best of our knowledge, this study is the first to construct a fundamental diagram (FD) for UAM traffic based on physical test data.
+To the best of our knowledge, this study is the first to construct FDs for UAM traffic based on physical experiment data.
 Our work contributes to the literature in the following aspects: \begin{itemize} \item This paper proposes \textbf{a general framework for constructing the FD of UAM traffic}.
-The theoretical framework integrates the design of two drone control laws, a simulation-based UAM traffic generation method, and tailored traffic flow measurement and FD calibration methods for UAM systems.
+The theoretical framework integrates the design of two drone control laws, a simulation-based UAM traffic generation method, and tailored traffic flow measurement and near-stationary traffic condition filtering methods for UAM systems.
 The proposed framework is modular and can be easily adapted to different UAM application scenarios.

-\item A reduced-scale UAM testbed is developed, and \textbf{a real-world UAM trajectory traffic flow dataset, UAMTra2Flow}, is collected to support UAM traffic flow studies.
-As the first publicly available dataset for UAM traffic, it encourages the research community to consider the impact of real-world disturbances and helps generalize existing findings to more practical operating conditions.
+\item A reduced-scale UAM testbed is developed, and \textbf{a real-world UAM trajectory traffic flow dataset, UAMTra2Flow}, is collected to support UAM traffic studies.
+As the first publicly available dataset derived from physical experiments on UAM traffic, it encourages the research community to consider the impact of real-world disturbances and helps generalize existing findings to more practical operating conditions.

-\item Using the proposed framework and dataset, we \textbf{construct UAM traffic FDs based on physical test data}.
-Comparative experiments are conducted to analyze the factors that influence the FD, including the differences between simulation-based and physical-test-based FDs.
-In addition, results from the reduced-scale testbed are scaled to realistic operating conditions to provide benchmark reference data. \end{itemize}
+\item Using the proposed framework and dataset, we \textbf{construct UAM traffic FDs based on physical experiment data}.
+Comparative experiments are conducted to analyze the results of different FD models and factors that influence the FD, as well as the differences between simulation-based and physical-experiment-based FDs.
+In addition, results from the reduced-scale testbed are scaled to realistic operating conditions to provide more insights and serve as a benchmark reference. \end{itemize}

 The remainder of the paper is as follows.
 Section \ref{sec:method} presents the theoretical analysis method for traffic generation, traffic measurement, and drone control law design.
-Section \ref{sec:collect} describes the physical tests' details and shows the datasets collected by this study.
+Section \ref{sec:collect} describes the details of physical experiments and shows the datasets collected by this study.
 Section \ref{sec:experiments} discussed the experimental results.
 Section \ref{sec:conclusion} concludes this paper and suggests future research directions.